xec-cm/francesc-catala/src/content/blog/beaut-paper.md

 draft: false
 ---

-If you follow microbiome papers, you’ve probably seen some version of this sentence: *“bile acids are not just detergents; they’re signalling molecules that shape host physiology and disease.”* That’s true, but it hides a messy detail: once bile acids leave the liver and reach the gut, the microbiome starts to tinker with them in all sorts of ways.
-Microbes deconjugate, dehydroxylate, oxidise and otherwise remodel these molecules, creating a huge chemical zoo with very real consequences for metabolism, immunity and pathology. :contentReference[oaicite:0]{index=0}
+If you follow microbiome papers, you've probably seen some version of this sentence: *"bile acids are not just detergents; they're signalling molecules that shape host physiology and disease."* That's true, but it hides a messy detail: once bile acids leave the liver and reach the gut, the microbiome starts to tinker with them in all sorts of ways.
+Microbes deconjugate, dehydroxylate, oxidise and otherwise remodel these molecules, creating a huge chemical zoo with very real consequences for metabolism, immunity and pathology.

 We know these transformations are important, but we’ve had a surprisingly poor map of **who** in the microbiome does **what**.
 A few bile-salt hydrolases and classic enzymes are well characterised; the rest is a fog of “uncharacterised proteins” scattered across metagenomes.
 Connecting specific genes to specific bile-acid reactions at scale has been technically painful.